kohboontao123/HTMLTranslateAPI/README.md

 ## Installation

   1. Download the file
-  2. Copy the file 'tranlate.php' in to the file
+  2. Copy 'tranlate.php' in to the file
   3.  include the file with code
 ```bash
     <?php